hanzoai/commerce/README.md

 ### `checkout` (`checkout/app.yaml`)
-Implements secure checkout, generally hosted at `https://secure.crowdstart.io`.
+Implements secure checkout, generally hosted at `https://secure.crowdstart.io`. should be possible to CNAME to it from `secure.client.com` for branding purposes.

 ### `store` (`store/app.yaml`)
+This is a custom store for boutique luxury brands that need their own hosted store/cart experience.
+This is versioned separately from our own internal platform store, so that the client's designers can have a stable API to work with.
 Implements store frontend, product pages, cart view, order management.

-### `admin` (`admin/app.yaml`)
+### `platform` (`platform/app.yaml`)
-Should eventually implement some sort of reporting/management interface for clients.
+Our crowdfunding platform ala `backerkit.com` or `indiegogo.com`.
+Has our "crowdstart" branded experience.
+This is the non-white label version of the platform.
+Needs administrative interface similar to Indiegogo, with reporting/stats/etc.

 ### `dispatch.yaml`
 We use `dispatch.yaml` to pipe requests to the proper module.
 Unfortunately